BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 **Lyrics Lookup** uses the selected audio file's title, performer, album, and duration to search LRCLIB.
 Candidates are ranked by metadata similarity and duration, disclose plain/synchronized availability, and remain selectable.
 Choose synchronized lyrics when available or plain text, then stage the preview in the main editor. **Export Sidecar** writes UTF-8 `.lrc` or `.txt` without staging a tag.

-### **Video Metadata and Chapters**
+### **Video Details**

-**Video Metadata & Chapters** presents container, dimensions, duration, video codecs, and TV/movie fields such as show, season, episode, network, director, producer, screenwriter, content rating, and keywords.
-Common title, subtitle, description, genre, year, and copyright fields remain aligned with the main editor.
+**Video Details** presents container, dimensions, duration, video codecs, and video-specific TV/movie fields such as show, season, episode, network, director, producer, screenwriter, content rating, and keywords.
+Common title, subtitle, description, genre, year, and copyright fields stay exclusively in the main editor, avoiding two competing places for the same tag.

 Chapter rows contain start, optional end, title, ordering, and removal controls.
 Simple chapter text and FFmetadata sidecars can be imported or exported for every supported video.
 Embedded chapter capability is container-aware: